Continuous

 The information throughout will help you seek knowledge on what we call Data-Driven Testing (DDT).

-Continuous Testing Is Change
+Importance of Continuous Testing

 Continuous Testing has a significant impact in enhancing the scope of testing in software organizations.